PX4/PX4-Autopilot/nuttx/configs/ez80f910200kitg/README.txt

 - ostest
     This builds the examples/ostest application for execution from FLASH.
     See examples/README.txt for information about ostest.

+    This configuration uses the mconf-based configuration tool.
+To change this configuration using that tool, you should:

+    a.
+Build and install the mconf tool.
+See nuttx/README.txt and misc/tools/

+    b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

 Check out any README.txt files in these <sub-directory>s.